joereynolds/joereynolds.github.io/_posts/2019-06-05-better-error-messages-for-everyone.md

   subsequent warning to let the user know we have found and are using an alternative).

-If you have some common sense and try and put yourself in the user's shoes, you'll probably find your error messages improve.
-Remember that during development, it's more than likely you that's going to be encountering these messages and wishing they made more sense, so do yourself a favour.
+If you have some common sense and start putting yourself in the user's shoes, you'll find your error messages improve.
+Remember that during development, it's likely that you're the person that's going to be encountering these messages and wishing they made more sense, so do yourself a favour.